paulhamsh/BLEAppSpark/README.md

 Turn on, turn on amp, turn on pedal (iRig Blueboard in the case of NimBLEAppSpark3), wait for connections, turn on app on IOS and press connect.

-It should show something like this:
+It should show something like this on M5 Stack:

 ```
 Name  Spark 40 BLE